-With the Spotlight tool, you can highlight part of the screen.
+With the Spotlight tool, you can place a square highlight on part of the screen image.

 - 1. To activate the spotlight tool, press button 3 on the remote control.
-A spotlight appears on the image. - You can continue pressing button 3 to switch between three spotlight sizes. - 2.
-Use the Enter button to move the spotlight where you want it. - 3.
+A box of light appears on part of the image. - You can continue pressing button 3 to change to three different spotlight sizes. - 2.
+Use the Enter button to move the spotlight where you want it to be. - 3.
 To remove the spotlight, press Esc.

-You can change the default size of the spotlight using the Effect menu; see page 49.
+You can change the default size of the Spotlight using the Effect menu; see page 47.

-You can use the projector's Effect menu to change the color and shape of the box.
-See page 49.
+You can use the projector's

+Effect menu to change the